 You will arrive at a rocky outcrop and hill after a boggy patch with stepping stones, where you should head right and follow the path that skirts the hill.
 You will see the summit of Silver How in front of you as you skirt around the hill.
 You need to do a short scramble around the back of the summit to arrive at the summit of Silver How.

 From here you pretty much follow the ridge line back down to where you started from doing a complete circuit of the fell.
-Use these directions with the route map on the pdf for best navigation of the circuit.

 Several small car parks provide access to the Loughrigg Fell walk around Rydal Water.